 Optimizing hardware choices and firmware settings

 In the first part of the white paper, we focus on hardware-based strategies to develop long battery-life GPS trackers for five groups of use cases, including automotive trackers, sports watches, handheld devices, pet and kids trackers, and logistic goods trackers.
-In addition to obvious strategies, such as selecting low-power components, we present the pros and cons including a backup battery, a real-time clock, flash memory, and more.
+In addition to obvious strategies, such as selecting power-efficient components, we present the pros and cons including a backup battery, a real-time clock, flash memory, and more.

 But fine-tuning the hardware will only get you so far.
 Next, the white paper explores firmware-based approaches to cut power demand.
 Here, we focus on power-save modes, update rates, multi-GNSS support, and take a closer look at different forms of location services, including assisted GNSS (AGNSS) and cloud-based positioning.